cmudig/draco2/docs/facts/facet.md

 : The facet field.

 `(facet,binning)`
-: Binning a quantitative field for faceting.
+: Binning a numeric field for faceting.

 ## Example